 Understanding how these ATS robots technically work is vital information.
 The ATS robots do not read the printed word on the resume.
-Technically speaking, they read the imbedded code in the document and interpret this against the specific criteria that have been set.
+Technically speaking, they read the embedded code in the document and interpret this against the specific criteria that have been set.

 Hint: ALWAYS SUBMIT YOUR APPLICATION DOCUMENTS IN AN OPEN WORD FORMAT ONLY!

-Another way of avoiding the ATS robots is to talk directly to companies that may need your skill set and expertise.
+Another way of avoiding the ATS robots is to talk directly to companies that may need your skillset and expertise.
 In fact, on average 70% of jobs are never advertised, and this can be a fertile way of gaining your next job and avoiding the ATS traps.